-To accommodate addressing above 128Mb (24-bit) for read, erase, write and program operations, there are three options:
+To accommodate addressing above 128Mb (24-bit), there are three options:

-1. New 4-byte (32-bit) address instructions.

-New 4-byte instructions are valid in both 4-byte addressing mode and 3-byte addressing mode.
-See Table 8.2.

-- 2. 4-byte addressing mode with legacy 3-byte address instructions. - There are 2 ways to enter into 4-byte addressing mode. - -The device can be set to 4-byte addressing mode by setting EXTADD bit = "1" in the Bank Address Register (BAR[7]) - -If EXTADD bit is set to "0" (3-byte addressing mode), also the device can be switched to 4-byte addressing mode by issuing Enter 4-byte Address Mode Command See Table 8.3. - -BA24 bit is ignored in 4-byte addressing mode - 3.
-3-byte addressing mode with the 3-byte address instructions:

-The device can be set to 3-byte addressing mode by setting EXTADD bit = "0" in the Bank Address Register (BAR[7])

-- BA24 selects individual bank (128Mb) in 3-byte addressing mode. - 3-byte address selects an address within the bank (128Mb) - The host system writes the Bank Address Register to access beyond the first 128Mbit of memory. - Bank Address Register bits are volatile. - o On power up, the default is Bank0 (the lowest address 16 Mbytes). - For Read, the device will continuously transfer out data until the end of the array. - o There is no bank to bank delay. - The Bank Address Register is not updated. - The Bank Address Register value is used only for the initial address of an access.
+- 1. New instructions with 4-byte (32-bit) address.
+See Table 8.2. - 2.
+4-byte addressing with the 3-byte address instructions: For backward compatibility to the 3-byte address instructions, the standard instructions can be used in conjunction with the EXTADD Bit in the Bank Address Register (BAR[7]) or Enter 4-byte Address Mode to switch from 3 bytes to 4 bytes of address field.
+When EXTADD bit is set to 1 or Enter 4-byte Address Mode command is issued only in the case that EXTADD bit = 0, the instructions are changed to require 4-byte (32-bit) for the address field.
+See Table 8.3. - 3.
+3-byte addressing with the 3-byte address instructions: For backward compatibility to the 3-byte addressing, the standard instructions can be used in conjunction with the Bank Address Register.
+See Table 8.3. - The Bank Address Register is used to switch between 128Mbit (16Mbyte) banks of memory, the standard 3-byte address selects an address within the bank selected by the Bank Address Register. - The host system writes the Bank Address Register to access beyond the first 128Mbit of memory. - This applies to read, erase, and program commands. - The Bank Address Register provides the high order (4th) byte of address, which is used to address the available memory at addresses greater than 128Mbit. - Bank Address Register bits are volatile. - o On power up, the default is Bank0 (the lowest address 16 Mbytes). - For Read, the device will continuously transfer out data until the end of the array. - There is no bank to bank delay. - The Bank Address Register is not updated. - The Bank Address Register value is used only for the initial address of an access.